Samuel Hoare, 1st Viscount Templewood

 Hoare was Secretary of State for Air during most of the 1920s.
 As Secretary of State for India in the early 1930s, he authored the Government of India Act 1935, which granted self-government at a provincial level to India.
 He was most famous for serving as Foreign Secretary in 1935, when he authored the Hoare–Laval Pact with French Prime Minister Pierre Laval.
 This partially recognised the Italian conquest of Abyssinia (modern Ethiopia) and Hoare was forced to resign by the ensuing public outcry.
 In 1936 he returned to the Cabinet as First Lord of the Admiralty, then served as Home Secretary from 1937 to 1939 and was again briefly Secretary of State for Air in 1940.
-He was seen as a leading "appeaser" and his removal from office (along with that of Sir John Simon and the removal of Neville Chamberlain as Prime Minister) was a condition of Labour's agreement to serve in a coalition government in May 1940.
+He was seen as a leading "appeaser" and his removal from office (along with that of Sir John Simon and of Neville Chamberlain as Prime Minister) was a condition of Labour's agreement to serve in a coalition government in May 1940.

 Hoare also served as British ambassador to Spain from 1940 to 1944.

 Youth

 Hoare was born in London on 24 February 1880, the eldest son of Sir Samuel Hoare, 1st Baronet, who was a Conservative MP from a by-election in 1886 until 1906, and to whose baronetcy he succeeded in 1915.
 His family were the Anglo-Irish branch of an old Quaker family, with a long history of involvement in banking.
-He was a descendant of Samuel Hoare, but the family had abandoned Quakerism in the mid eighteenth century and Hoare was brought up an Anglo-Catholic.
+He was a descendant of Samuel Hoare, but the family had abandoned Quakerism in the mid-18th century and Hoare was brought up an Anglo-Catholic.

 Hoare was educated at Harrow School, where he was a classical scholar, and New College, Oxford.
 As an undergraduate he was awarded a blue in racquets and was a member of the Gridiron and Bullingdon Clubs.
 Initially he studied classics, taking a first in Mods in 1901, before switching to Modern History, graduating with a first class B.A. in 1903.
 He was awarded his M.A. in 1910.
-He later became Honorary Fellow of New College.
+He later became an Honorary Fellow of New College.

-Hoare was "indubitably homosexual", but being highly ambitious and discreet (his nickname amongst colleagues was 'Slippery Sam'), may not have acted much upon it.
+Michael Bloch comments that Hoare was "indubitably homosexual", but being highly ambitious and discreet (his nickname amongst colleagues was 'Slippery Sam'), may not have acted much upon it.
 On 17 October 1909, he married Lady Maud Lygon (1882–1962), youngest daughter of The 6th Earl Beauchamp.
 Their marriage was childless.
 It was, in the words of R. J. Q. Adams, "not at first a love match" but in time became "a devoted partnership".
 His biographer has stated, "it would probably be more appropriate to describe it as a mariage de convenance".
 Hoare inherited Sidestrand Hall in 1915.
 His London home was 18 Cadogan Gardens.

 Hoare was short, slightly built and a dapper dresser.
 As a youth he took up games to bolster his physique, including figure skating.
 He became a tournament-level shot and tennis player.
 He was a poor speaker but a good writer.
 He was hard-working but cold.